-- update of the reference PCR, following the publication of the new "General Program Instructions" 3.0, with modification of some methods for measuring the impact indicators; - "SimaPro 9.0" LCA software update, with related updated databases; - elimination of the bottle scenario.
+- update of the reference PCR, following the publication of the new "General Program Instructions" 3.0, with modification of some methods for measuring the impact indicators; - "SimaPro 9.0" LCA software update, with related updated databases.

 Therefore, the results reported in this EPD cannot be compared with previous studies.